 - This is all whole food or made from whole foods.
 The few things that are “packaged” consist of whole foods put together for you in a convenient way to save you time.
 You can always make some of these from scratch to reduce costs even more if you choose to do so.

-- You can make this dairy-free by changing the butter to avocados, coconut or olive oil (use coconut with heat) and getting rid of the cheese.
+- You can make this dairy-free by changing the butter to avocados, coconut oil, or olive oil (use coconut with heat) and by getting rid of the cheese.
 (You’ll save a ton of money in other areas when you substitute coconut oil)

 My prices are based on current prices at Aldi and/or Walmart in Southwestern PA.

 - Butter, 1lb. $2.69 (Avocados are on sale now for $0.49 each, so 99 cents for 1 lb of equivalent butter!
 Coconut Oil is $4.99 and lasts longer

 - Eggs, 2 1/2 dozen for $5.60

 - Potatoes, 10 lbs for $2.99